Isa-khan/DataGenius/README.md

 ## Feedback

 Your feedback fuels our innovation! 🚀 If you have any suggestions or thoughts on how Data Genius can serve you better, please reach out to [me](mailto:i6khan@uwaterloo.ca).
-Your input is invaluable!

 ## Click on this to understand how Retreival Augmented Generation (RAG) architecture works: